 The U.S. Department of Defense is one of the largest emitters of greenhouse gases.
 And it is also one of the largest consumers of fossil fuels.
 If the U.S. Military was a nation, it would be #47 in the world for being an emitter.
 The DOD is also a mass consumer of resources; in the 2021 fiscal year, the U.S. Defense budget was a whopping $735 billion.
 A vast amount of taxpayer funding goes into maintaining the U.S. military might.
-We should have taken the words of President Eisenhower more serious:
+We should have taken the words of President Eisenhower more seriously:

 “This conjunction of an immense military establishment and a large arms industry is new in the American experience.
 The total influence — economic, political, even spiritual — is felt in every city, every Statehouse, every office of the Federal government.
 We recognize the imperative need for this development.
 Yet we must not fail to comprehend its grave implications.
 Our toil, resources, and livelihood are all involved; so is the very structure of our society.